-Although we often use the term ‘stakeholder management’, which would indicate to control and manage, the overall aim is to engage, consult and collaborate with stakeholders (not manage).
+Although we often use the term ‘stakeholder management’, which would indicate control and management, the overall aim is to engage, consult and collaborate with stakeholders.

-Keep reading to learn how this process can be made easier, allowing you to save time and resources.
+The whole stakeholder engagement process can be made easier by centralising all activities in one single system, allowing you to save time and resources.

 Managing your stakeholder database effectively is paramount to success.
 A complete and cleansed stakeholder database becomes the basis of your engagement process.

-Spend time to create detailed stakeholder profiles, capturing all information of importance and relevance to your project.
+Spend time creating detailed stakeholder profiles, capturing all information of importance and relevance to your project.

 Take into consideration their influence and interest in your project, and create targeted distribution lists.